Burisma: Management

-Taras Burdeinyi is the chief executive officer of Burisma Holdings, and Alan Apter is chairman of the board of directors.
+Taras Burdeinyi was the chief executive officer of Burisma Holdings, and Alan Apter was chairman of the board of directors.
 As of 14 October 2019, the members of the board of directors, in order of seniority, are Alan Apter, Aleksander Kwaśniewski, Joseph Cofer Black, Karina Zlochevska, Christina Sofocleous, Riginos Charalampous, and Marina Pericleous.
 Aleksander Kwaśniewski, former president of Poland, joined the board in January 2014.
 In 2017, Joseph Cofer Black, former director of the Counterterrorism Center of the Central Intelligence Agency (1999–2002) in the George W. Bush administration and former Ambassador-at-Large for counter-terrorism (2002–2004), was appointed to the board.
 Karina Zlochevska, daughter of Mykola Zlochevskiy, was also appointed in February 2016.

 In April 2014, Devon Archer, a former senior adviser to the John Kerry 2004 presidential campaign, and Hunter Biden, an attorney and the son of then-US vice president Joe Biden, joined the board.
 Archer left the company in 2018 and Hunter Biden left in April 2019, when his term as a director expired.